electh/ReactFlux/README.md

 - Batch update the host of filtered subscription URLs (useful for replacing RSSHub instances)
 - Batch refresh recently errored subscriptions
 - De-duplicate articles by hash, title, or URL when loading the list
-- I18n supports (include: English / Español / 简体中文)
+- I18n supports (include: English / Español / Français / 简体中文)
 - Save article to third-party services
 - Syntax highlighting for code blocks
 - Other features waiting for you to discover...